Next Arsenal technical director: Edu replaced by Brazil amid links to the Emirates | Goal.com

 Edu has been replaced by Juninho as general coordinator of Brazil amid reports he is set to become Arsenal's technical director.

-Edu, 41, is reportedly set to return to the Premier League club, who he played for between 2000 and 2005.
+Goal reported in May that 41-year-old Edu would return to the Premier League club, who he played for between 2000 and 2005, after the Copa America.

 The former Brazil international will reportedly become technical director, days after his nation secured the Copa America.